 - 4.1 The LGA's Model Code of Member Conduct is attached at Appendix 2.
 The LGA's aim is that the Model Code would be concise, written in plain English and be understandable to members, officers and the public.
-The Code is designed to aid members in all tiers of local government, with behaviours and high standards that anyone would expect from a person holding public office. - 4.2 The LGA Code is more prescriptive than the SNC code and sets out in more detail what is expected of members.
+The Code is designed to aid members in all tiers of local government, with behaviours and high standards that anyone would expect from a person holding public office. - 4.2 The LGA Code is more prescriptive than the BDC code and sets out in more detail what is expected of members.
 Some of the details include: - definition of treating other councillors, officers and members of the public with respect.
-This does not prevent councillors from having a viewpoint and expressing challenge, but the line is rightly drawn at personal attack.
-The code points out that in return, councillors have a right to respectful behaviour from the public (it should be noted that the Civility in Public Life report recommends adopting a member protocol which would include examples of abusive behaviour to assist members to identify when it is not appropriate to accept such behaviour) - the introduction of a definition of bullying and harassment (a requirement of the CSPL report) - reference to impartiality of officers and a requirement not to attempt to coerce or persuade officers to act in a way that would undermine their neutrality - the requirement of confidentiality and in what circumstances it would be appropriate to disclose information - Placing specific obligations of a councillor under the code in relation to undertaking code of conduct training, co-operating with any investigations, not intimidating anyone involved in investigations and complying with sanctions.
+This does not prevent councillors from having a viewpoint and expressing challenge, but the line is rightly drawn at personal attack. - the introduction of a definition of bullying and harassment (a requirement of the CSPL report) - reference to impartiality of officers and a requirement not to attempt to coerce or persuade officers to act in a way that would undermine their neutrality - the requirement of confidentiality and in what circumstances it would be appropriate to disclose information - Placing specific obligations of a councillor under the code in relation to undertaking code of conduct training, co-operating with any investigations, not intimidating anyone involved in investigations and complying with sanctions.